113ll3/Ibmclouddocscli/ts_createapps.md

 - To install or start [Docker for Linux&trade;](https://docs.docker.com/v17.12/install/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon")
 {: tsResolve}

-## How to resolve incompatible helm versions?
+## Helm upgrade is failing with errors
-{: ts-cli-helm}
+{: #ts-cli-helm-rbac}
 {: troubleshoot}

-If the client and server helm versions are not in sync, you might see the following errors:
+You can run into the following error due to role-based access control (RBAC) issues:
 ```
 FAILED
 Failed to execute the action:  exit status 1: Error: UPGRADE FAILED: